rtm/rtm.github.io/boberator.md

     { /^p/ as p => p.replace('p', 'q' } # { p1: 1, p2: 2 }   // { q1: 1, q2: 2 }

+### Mandatory and exclusionary picking

+We use the exclamation mark to indicate that a key specified in a picker *must* exist, otherwise a ReferenceError is thrown.

+    p! # o                    // { p: o.p }; throws if p is missing

+We use the caret to indicate that a key specified in a picker *must not* exist.

+    (p, q^) # o               // { p: o.p }; throws if q is present

 ## Pick assignment